lucas0/WikiLux/README.md

-## Model for text classification regarding veracity.
+## Model for text classification using linguistic aspects as features.

 Baseline uses W2V embeddings trained on google corpus for fake news

 Lux proposes the usage of Linguistic Aspects as Features.
-# Lux
+# Wiki Lux

+Applying Lux to classify wikipedia pages as having a Point-of-View (POV) and as Solved POV (SPOV).

 ## INSTALLATION

 # This repository uses bert. in order to use BERT properly:

-1)Clone bert repo inside Lux/res:
+1)Clone bert repo inside WikiLux/res:

     -- git clone https://github.com/google-research/bert